enzorcortes/Power_BI_Projects/README.md

 ## 🎮 Online Gaming Behavior
 📁🔗 [onlinegamingbehavior](https://github.com/enzorcortes/Power_BI_Projects/tree/a529b14850a2e6b28610f04398919d36780ccbe9/onlinegamingbehavior)

+This dataset captures comprehensive metrics and demographics related to player behavior in online gaming environments.
+It includes variables such as player demographics, game-specific details, engagement metrics, and a target variable reflecting player retention.
+The dataset can be found [here](https://www.kaggle.com/datasets/rabieelkharoua/predict-online-gaming-behavior-dataset).

 > *"Just as we exercise great care about what we take into our bodies through our mouths, we should exert a similar vigilance about what we take into our minds through our eyes and ears." — Elder Joseph B. Wirthlin*

 - Neatly showcases online gaming behavior from Steam to form key insights into how certain behaviors arise via differences and combinations via total player count, location, age, sex, engagement levels, sessions per week, session duration, player levels, and achievements to unlock.
 The key tool to discern each data point is choice of engagement level between low, medium, and high.